 Approximately one in a hundred women experiences premature ovarian insufficiency (menopause before the age of 40), and these individuals face additional cardiovascular, skeletal, and cognitive risks that warrant earlier and more intensive intervention.

-Not every woman experiences disabling symptoms, but several factors increase likelihood and severity: smoking (advances menopause by approximately two years), higher visceral adiposity, alcohol consumption, sedentary behaviour, chronic stress (HPA-axis dysregulation compounds hormonal volatility), and poor dietary quality -- particularly ultra-processed food intake, low fibre, and inadequate protein.
+Not every woman experiences disabling symptoms, but several factors increase likelihood and severity: smoking (advances menopause by approximately two years), higher visceral adiposity, alcohol consumption, sedentary behaviour, chronic stress (HPA-axis dysregulation may compound hormonal volatility), and poor dietary quality -- particularly ultra-processed food intake, low fibre, and inadequate protein.

 The menopausal transition is driven by the progressive depletion of ovarian follicles.
 As the follicular pool diminishes, the ovaries produce less inhibin B, reducing the negative feedback on the anterior pituitary.
 Follicle-stimulating hormone (FSH) rises, initially driving compensatory increases in oestradiol.
 This creates the characteristic hormonal volatility of early perimenopause: wild fluctuations in oestradiol -- sometimes supraphysiological, sometimes profoundly low -- against a backdrop of rising FSH and declining progesterone (Santoro et al., 2021).